 Purpose of SNOMED CT map reference sets

-The purpose of a SNOMED CT map reference set is to provide a map from SNOMED CT concepts (or a subset of SNOMED CT concepts) to codes in a target code system.
+The purpose of a SNOMED CT map reference set is to provide a map from SNOMED CT concepts (or a subset of SNOMED CT concepts) to codes or data elements in a target code system.

-Different maps can have very different requirement.
+Different maps can have very different requirements.
 Some may map a SNOMED CT concept to a number of alternate codes; some may map a concept to a set of codes in another coding system; where alternates are given, some form of selection rules may be required – and these rules may either be human-readable, or alternatively may enable automated selection from one of the alternatives.
-Some of the more complex maps (such as that for ICD10) may combine a number of these requirements.
+Some of the more complex maps (such as that for ICD-10) may combine a number of these requirements.

 In order to meet these requirements, a number of additional fields are required in the reference sets supporting each of the maps.
 In order to avoid overloading the fields with different meanings, which could cause confusion and errors in interpretation during use of the maps, many different fields may be required.

-However, to simplify the representation of maps that do not require all fields that could be specified, these Guidelines state that fields labelled as optional can be excluded from a map where that field is not used.
+However, to simplify the representation of maps that do not require all fields that could be specified, these Guidelines state that fields labelled as optional can be set to NULL for all map records in a map where that data element is not used.

-The Guidelines identify which fields are mandatory and which are optional, and where a field is optional, which additional optional fields in the map reference set it depends on (if any).
-Where an optional field is included in a map reference set, the fields on which it depends should also be included.
-The Guidelines also provide a field ordering, to ensure that map reference sets that conform are as similar as possible to each other, and where they contain the same set of fields, they also have the same layout.
+This Guideline identifies which fields are mandatory and which are optional.
+Where a field is optional, the guideline specifies which additional fields in the map reference set it depends on, if any.
+When an optional field is not NULL in a map reference set, the fields on which it depends should also be not NULL.

 Map Reference Set Field Descriptions